 A notable local site is The Raffles Statue, a likeness of Singapore’s founder, situated where he supposedly first set foot on the island.
 You also have Hong San See Temple, G-Max Reverse Bungy, Boat Quay, Lockdown Singapore, The Arts House Screening Room, Raffles Place, and Central Fire Station & Civil Defence Heritage Gallery.

 This part of Singapore has some excellent hotels with a particular focus on business travelers since you’re in the heart of the central business district.
 The hotels in the riverside area come in at a mid-to-high-end price, and this isn’t the part of town to stay if you’re a budget traveler.

-Stay in Riverside if you want Singapore’s best nightlife, you want top-quality restaurants, you want to visit museums and galleries, you want a great hotel in the city’s most central location..
+Stay in Riverside if you are looking for the best area for nightlife, you want top-quality restaurants, you want to visit museums and galleries, you are looking for where to stay in Singapore for 1 night with a great hotel in the city’s most central location.